 Though these methods are still used today, the strategies behind them have changed.
 The key factors that have contributed to this are technology and the changing role of consumers.
 Thanks to the World Wide Web, consumers are more informed than ever.
 Via the internet, they can access all the information they need on a product and/or service, e.g. online reviews, product/service forums, and ‘unboxing’ videos.
 As a result, consumers can do their own research and make purchases without relying on a salesperson.

-Consumers are also more sceptical; many will not believe the advertising/marketing messages they are fed, especially in regards to new products without an established market presence or user base.
+Consumers are also more sceptical; many will not believe the advertising/marketing messages they are fed, especially in regard to new products without an established market presence or user base.
 According to Invespcro, 84% of people trust recommendations from those they know, and referral leads are 30% better (i.e. more qualified) than leads generated from other marketing channels.

 Your prospects have all the power, not you